martinpllu/sst-agent-setup/README.md

 Pairing [SST](https://sst.dev/) with AI coding agents is an incredibly powerful way to build full-stack cloud apps.
 However agents often get stuck trying to figure out how to work with the app running locally in `sst dev`.

-This project demonstrates a setup that helps the agent work with the local app:
+This project demonstrates a setup that helps agents work with the local app:

 - Make all app logs visible to the agent, and tell it how to discover app status, endpoints etc.
 - Allow the agent to interact with the app in a browser using the excellent [Browser MCP](https://browsermcp.io/)